More records for the S&P 500, Dow on the first day of 2022 - ExBulletin

 More records for the S&P 500, Dow on the first day of 2022

 Bond yields have increased significantly.
-The yield on the 10-year Treasury bill fell to 1.63% from 1.51% on Friday.
-Banks, which rely on higher yields to charge more lucrative interest on loans, have gained ground.
-Bank of America rose 3.7%.
+The yield on the 10-year Treasury bill rose to 1.64% from 1.51% on Friday.
+This has helped push up shares of banks, which rely on higher yields to charge more lucrative interest on loans.
+Bank of America rose 3.8%.

-Smaller company stocks also posted gains, a sign that investors are feeling confident about economic growth.
-The Russell 2000 rose 0.9%.

-Healthcare companies fell widely and controlled gains elsewhere in the market.
-Pfizer lost 3.6% despite news that the United States has expanded the use of its COVID-19 booster injections for children from 12 years old.

 The main challenges for the economy and corporate earnings that investors faced in 2021 remain potential headwinds in the new year, including the viral pandemic.
 Wall Street has been busy since December monitoring the latest wave of cases with the omicron variant.